Olympic Stadium (Montreal): Soccer

 On August 24, 2014, Olympic Stadium hosted the final of the 2014 FIFA U-20 Women's World Cup.

 On April 29, 2015, a record crowd of 61,004 attended the CONCACAF Champions League final between the Impact and Club América, also setting a new record attendance for professional soccer in Canada.

 Olympic Stadium hosted several 2015 FIFA Women's World Cup matches.
 One notable game was the semi-final match-up between the United States and Germany that took place on June 30, which drew a crowd of 51,176 people.
 The Americans won 2–0 in front of a largely partisan crowd and then went on to win their third World Cup trophy the following Sunday in Vancouver.
 This stadium was originally one of Canada's three candidate venues for the 2026 FIFA World Cup and was expected to get a retractable roof.
 However, Montreal withdrew from the host city selection process for the World Cup on July 6, 2021.

+In June 2026, Major League Soccer commissioner Don Garber stated that Montréal’s Olympic Stadium “can be one of the great stadiums in the entire world” if the province completes its full renovation plan, following his tour of the facility during ongoing roof replacement work.
+Garber’s remarks came amid concerns raised by CF Montréal president Gabriel Gervais, who warned that the club’s long‑term viability under MLS’s forthcoming winter schedule depends on the stadium being fully modernized and available for year‑round use.
+While praising the redevelopment vision for Olympic Park, Garber emphasized that the current renovation—focused primarily on an $870 million roof project—does not include the interior upgrades required for winter play, and he dismissed comparisons to relocation scenarios in other markets as “not even comparable.”

+The interior renovations were approved by the Montreal government in July 2026.